sebastianczech/k8s-oci/README.md

    1. ``cd ../app``
    2. ``helm upgrade --install --atomic --create-namespace --namespace flask-api -f flask-api/values.yaml flask-api flask-api``

+Instead of steps 3-6, you can also use simple command: ``./run.sh``.

 In order to get mode details, please read below desing and description of infrastructure and configuration.

 ## Overall design